greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/analyzedb.html.md

 :   Displays the online help.

 -v \| --verbose
 :   If specified, sets the logging level to verbose to write additional information the log file and to the command line during command execution.
-The information includes a list of all the tables to be analyzed \(including child leaf partitions of partitioned tables\).
+The information includes a list of all the tables to be analyzed \(including leaf partitions of partitioned tables\).
 Output also includes the duration of each `ANALYZE` operation.

 --version
 :   Displays the version of this utility.